eeggenberger/node-svdrp/README.md

 so it will be possible to add support for other VDR plug-ins.
-I'm also planning to write a REST service with some kind of EPG caching that can be used in web apps or with other languages than JavaScript, but that will probably be a separae project.
+I'm also planning to write a REST service with some kind of EPG caching that can be used in web apps or with other languages than JavaScript, but that will probably be a separate project.

 ## Why Node.js

 Why not?
 I wanted to learn Node.js and didn't really have the opportunity to use it in my job.
 So I've decided to use it in some of the projects I wanted to work on in my spare time.
-So, it's one of my first projects with Node.js, so show some mercy because I probably won't follow all the best practices ;) Feel free to send me pull requests with your improvments!
+It's one of my first projects with Node.js, so show some mercy, because I probably won't follow all the best practices ;) Feel free to send me pull requests with your improvments!